leod/leod.github.io/_posts/2019-12-13-introduction-to-rendology.md

 For a full example, see [`examples/custom_scene_core.rs`](https://github.com/leod/rendology/blob/master/examples/custom_scene_core.rs), where texturing is implemented.
 Then, it is possible to create shadow passes, shaded scene passes and plain scene passes for your `SceneCore` implementation.
-As an example, the pipeline's `draw` function for a shaded scene pass is declared as follows:
+The pipeline's `draw` function for a shaded scene pass is declared as follows:
 ```rust
 pub fn draw<C, D, P>(
     self,